 - one enterprise has the right to appoint or remove a majority of the members of the administrative, management or supervisory body of another enterprise

-- one has the right to exercise a dominant influence over another enterprise pursuant to a contract entered into with that enterprise or to a provision in its memorandum or articles of association
+- one has the right to exercise a dominant influence over another enterprise in line with a contract entered into with that enterprise or to a provision in its memorandum or articles of association

-- one enterprise, which is a shareholder in or member of another enterprise, controls alone (pursuant to an agreement with other shareholders in or members of that enterprise) a majority of shareholders’ or members’ voting rights in that enterprise
+- one enterprise, which is a shareholder in or member of another enterprise, controls alone (in line with an agreement with other shareholders in or members of that enterprise) a majority of shareholders’ or members’ voting rights in that enterprise

 For example, you must count any de minimis aid received by a parent company or subsidiary as part of your single undertaking’s de minimis allowance.